HeroCTF/HeroCTF_v3/System/PrivesCorp_3_HelpMe/README.md

 ### Description

-PrivesCorp is about conduct a wave of layoffs.
+PrivesCorp is about to conduct a wave of layoffs.
 If only you knew if you are on the list...

 ```shell
 $ ssh bob@chall0.heroctf.fr -p 5003